victorcastro/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 You don't need to manually add any permission to the application manifest - all required changes will be added automatically by the __gradle__ depending on the configuration file you provide (__google-service.json__ or __agconnect-services.json__).

-## FCM Vs HMS Push Registration Steps Comparison
+## FCM vs HMS Push Registration Steps Comparison

 | Step                                                              | FCM Specific            | HMS Specific                | Notes                                                             |
 | ------------------------------------------------------------------|-------------------------|-----------------------------|-------------------------------------------------------------------|